flashbots/suave-geth/README.md

 - **FetchBidById**: This method retrieves a bid from the mempool using its ID.

-- **FetchBidsByProtocolAndBlock**: This method fetches all bids from a particular block and matching a specified protocol.
+- **FetchBidsByProtocolAndBlock**: This method fetches all bids from a particular block that match a specified protocol.

 The mempool operates on the underlying Confidential Store, thereby maintaining the confidentiality of the bids throughout the transaction process.
 As such, all data access is subject to the Confidential Store's security controls, ensuring privacy and integrity.
 Please note that while this initial implementation provides an idea of the ideal functionality, the final version will most likely incorporate additional features or modifications.